Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/week5/3_Clocking.md

+## Definitions
+* `Metastability`: Flip flops can be a 1, 0 or metastable aka in between.
+This can come as a result of violating set up/ hold conditions.
+In principle a flip flop can remain metastable forever but if it starts to resolve one way, positive feedback pushes it further in that direction.

 ## Clock Distribution
 ![[Pasted image 20231227165833.png]]
 * A H-Tree is used to distribute the clock signal, ensuring that each component in the chip is connected at the same "level" of the tree to minimise clock skew.